mfejzic/3tier-VMSS-Deployment/README.md

 ﻿
 # Three Tier VMSS Application Deployent

-This model provisions three tier scalable application tier using VM Scale Sets and a private database tier to deploy a flask app gunicorn server on an Ubuntu instance.
+This model provisions a three tier application using VM Scale Sets and a private database to deploy a flask app gunicorn server on an Ubuntu instance.

 ---